 - Please contact the office if you are interested in playing or developing your skills to play for liturgies.

 Music Ministry Description

-The Music Minister (cantor, choir member, instrumentalist or accompanist) leads and supports the music of the liturgy – the sung liturgical texts as well as the hymns, songs, and other musical pieces that support and enhance the liturgy.
-This Minister facilitates the unfolding of the liturgical action and helps the assembly enter into and respond to that action as the one body of Christ.
-The Minister musically prays the liturgy and helps the assembly enter more deeply into the liturgical prayer.
+The Music Ministers (cantor, choir member, instrumentalist, or accompanist) leads and supports the music of the liturgy – the sung liturgical texts as well as the hymns, songs, and other musical pieces that support and enhance the liturgy.
+These Ministers facilitate the celebration and help the assembly enter into and respond as the one body of Christ.
+The Ministers musically pray the liturgy and helps the assembly enter more deeply into the liturgical prayer.

 - Attend rehearsals and be present at scheduled Mass.

 - Be willing to learn and experience possibly unfamiliar styles and forms of music.

 - Learn the music as well as possible.